learn-co-students/html-css-css-fundamentals-code-along-html-000/README.md

 }
 ```

-Now save and refresh the page in the browser to see the qua background appear on our div with the id of logo.
+Now save and refresh the page in the browser to see the aqua background appear on our div with the id of logo.

 #### Descendant Selector